What drives you to build wealth?

 We might not have the financial resources to buy and experience everything we want today.

-But it is exactly this tension between what we would like and what we can afford the creates much of the purpose, motivation and drive that we need in our day-to-day lives.
+But it is exactly this tension between what we would like and what we can afford that creates much of the purpose, motivation and drive that we need in our day-to-day lives.

 For the vast majority of people, building wealth is not about money.